MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsComplianceRecordingApplication.md

 You cannot use wildcard characters when specifying the Identity.

-If neither the Identity nor the Filter parameters are specified, then \`Get-CsTeamsComplianceRecordingApplication\` returns all application instances of policy-based recording applications that are associated with a Teams compliance recording policy.
+If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsComplianceRecordingApplication returns all application instances of policy-based recording applications that are associated with a Teams compliance recording policy.

 Note that application instances of policy-based recording applications must be associated with a Teams compliance recording policy using the CsTeamsComplianceRecordingApplication cmdlets.
 Once the association is done, the Identity of these application instances becomes \<Identity of the associated Teams compliance recording policy\>/\<ObjectId of the application instance\>.
-For example, the Identity of an application instance can be \"tag:ContosoPartnerComplianceRecordingPolicy/39dc3ede-c80e-4f19-9153-417a65a1f144\", which indicates that the application instance with ObjectId 39dc3ede-c80e-4f19-9153-417a65a1f144 is associated with the Teams compliance recording policy with Identity ContosoPartnerComplianceRecordingPolicy.
+For example, the Identity of an application instance can be \"Tag:ContosoPartnerComplianceRecordingPolicy/39dc3ede-c80e-4f19-9153-417a65a1f144\", which indicates that the application instance with ObjectId 39dc3ede-c80e-4f19-9153-417a65a1f144 is associated with the Teams compliance recording policy with Identity ContosoPartnerComplianceRecordingPolicy.

 ```yaml
 Type: XdsIdentity